wandb/docs/docs/guides/reports/intro.md

 3. A modal titled **Create Report** will appear.
 Select the charts and panels you want to add to your report.
 (You can add or remove charts and panels later).
 4. Click **Create report**.
+5. Edit the report to your desired state.
+6. Click **Publish to project**.
+7. Click the **Share** button to share your report with collaborators.

 See the [Create a report](./create-a-report.md) page for more information on how to create reports interactively an programmatically with the W&B Python SDK.